lucia-auth/lucia/pages/sessions/basic-api/mysql.md

 ## Install dependencies

 This page uses [Oslo](https://oslojs.dev) for various operations to support a wide range of runtimes.
-Oslo packages are fully-typed, lightweight, and has minimal dependencies.
+Oslo packages are fully-typed, lightweight, and have minimal dependencies.
 These packages are optional and can be replaced by runtime built-ins.

 ```
 npm i @oslojs/encoding @oslojs/crypto